 If you love hot baths take extra care as they will dilate arteries further and can cause extreme light-headedness.
 Regular gentle exercise, especially involving pumping your calf muscles, will improve general circulation and move blood pressure to a healthier level.
 Don’t exhaust yourself by doing too much.
 Two or three 10-minute walks a day would be a good start.

 Take dried fruit (complex carbohydrates) rather than refined sugar, chocolate, biscuits, sweets.
 Make sure meals are regular to keep blood sugar levels stable.
 Don’t go for more than three to four hours without at least a snack, to keep blood sugar levels up.
 Drink carrot juice, as a healthy nutrition drink for blood pressure problems.

-If you are even mildly anaemic (and especially if you are female and have heavy periods), take a good iron supplement or Bio-Strath, to boost your iron levels.
+If you are even mildly anaemic (and especially if you are female and have heavy periods), take a good iron supplement, to boost your iron levels.

 A weak, light heartbeat won’t get the blood very far on its journey round the body whereas a strong, effective heartbeat will propel blood out into the body with greater force and energy, so that it will go further.

 This has beneficial repercussions on many of the symptoms outlined above, as the tissues and organs are perfused with the oxygen and other nutrients carried in the bloodstream.

 Hawthorn is recommended for at least four to six months to see results.
 You should talk to your doctor before taking Hawthorn.

 Add Ginkgo to the mix to get more help for your arteries, in delivering blood to the extremities.
 Ginkgo can’t be taken if you are on aspirin or warfarin.

 Resolving low blood pressure can address many health problems, so if you think this is an issue for you, get your blood pressure checked and start (slowly and gently) back on the road to healthy circulation.